-M. Provisions, contingent liabilities and contingent assets
+L. Provisions, contingent liabilities and contingent assets

-Provisions are recognised when there is a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+Provisions are recognized in accordance with Ind AS 37 - Provisions, Contingent liabilities and Commitments, when there is a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.

 The expenses relating to a provision is presented in the Statement of Profit and Loss net of any reimbursement.
+If the projected obligation declines as a result of a change in the estimate, the provision is reversed by the corresponding amount and the resulting income recognized in the expenses in which the original charge was recognized.